MaterializeInc/materialize/doc/user/content/manage/troubleshooting.md

 ![Regions and operator visualization](/images/regions-and-operators.png)

 Again, it's not too important for our purposes to understand what these regions do and how they are used to structure the operator graph.
-For our purposes it's merely important to know than that they define a hierarchy on the operators.
+For our purposes it's just important to know than that they define a hierarchy on the operators.

 ## The system catalog and introspection relations

 Materialize collects a lot of useful information about the dataflows and operators in the System Catalog in [introspection relations](/sql/system-catalog/mz_internal/#replica-introspection-relations).
-The introspection relations are extremely valuable to troubleshoot and to understand what is happening under the hood, in particular if Materialize is not behaving in the expected way.
+These introspection relations are extremely valuable to troubleshoot and to understand what is happening under the hood, in particular if Materialize is not behaving in the expected way.
 However, it is important to understand that most of the statistics we need for troubleshooting purposes are specific to the cluster that is running the queries we want to debug.